aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

 s3_response = s3.get_object(Bucket=bucket, Key=key)
 ```

-The my_media_type variable should be "Video", "Audio", or "Text".
+Again, the `my_media_type` variable should be "Video", "Audio", or "Text".

 ### Step 2: Add your operator to the MIE operator library
 ***(Difficulty: 30 minutes)***